Editor’s note: The post was originally published in March 2016 and has been updated for accuracy and better understanding of the topic.

 Learn Through Trying

-Kanban project management isn’t about observing.
+Well, what is project management with Kanban about?
+Certainly, it is not about observing.
 It’s about doing.
 To make it easy for you to see how Kanban can work seamlessly with your business and types of projects, we offer a free trial that includes 1,000 events.
 This is more than enough to cover a trial project, and it will allow you and your team to experience Kanban firsthand.